Fighters Destiny: Reception and sales

+Commercial

 The game missed its initial Christmas release date and was greeted with lukewarm sales figures, selling only 18,000 copies in the first two months after its North American release.
 In an effort to boost sales, Infogrames Entertainment (the parent company of Fighters Destiny international distributor Ocean Software) shaved US$20 off the price tag, dropping the game's price to US$49.99.

 Sequel

 A sequel to Fighters Destiny, titled Fighter Destiny 2 (dropping the plural form of the first word) and known in Japan as Kakutō Denshō: F-Cup Maniax (格闘伝承 ~F-Cup Maniax~, Kakutō Denshō ~F-Kappu Mēniakkusu~), was released in 1999-2000.
 Some of the characters make a second appearance in the sequel, but the majority of the cast is all new.
 Although the game mechanics remain unchanged, a "Fighter's Arena" mode has been added, a giant board game that allows players to build up their characters' attributes in addition to having them learn new fighting skills.

 There are eleven default characters in Fighter Destiny 2.
-Ryuji makes a return, now mainly referred to by his surname Saeki, while Abdul, Meiling and Ninja appear with their original names.
-Pierre makes another appearance as well, but is now more flamboyant than previously.
-There are several new characters added, but almost all are direct replacements of previous characters and retain almost all of their moves.
-The newcomers are Adriana (replacing Valerie), a Samba dancer from Brazil; Federico (replacing Leon), a scientist from Italy; American pro wrestler D-Dog (replacing Bob); fashion model Kate (replacing Boro) from Great Britain; German cyborg Ziege (replacing Tomahawk); and British punk rocker Dixon, who is a new original character with a unique moveset.
+Ryuji makes a return, now mainly referred to by his surname Saeki, while Abdul, Meiling, Ninja, and Pierre appear with their original names.
+There are several new characters added, but most are direct replacements of previous characters and retain almost all of their moves.
+The newcomers are Brazilian samba dancer Adriana (replacing Valerie), Italian mad scientist Federico (replacing Leon), American pro wrestler D-Dog (replacing Bob), British fashion model Kate (replacing Boro), German cyborg Ziege (replacing Tomahawk), and British punk rocker Dixon, who is a new original character with a unique moveset.

-Like in the first game, there are five secret characters to unlock from within the various game modes, consisting of a nobleman from France named Fabien, Mou (who is very similar to Ushi), Samurai (who is similar to Robert), the Master, who once again makes an appearance, and Joker is replaced by a drag queen from the United States named Cherry.
+Like in the first game, there are five secret characters to unlock from within the various game modes, consisting of new addition Fabien, a French nobleman; Mou, an anthropomorphic cow (replacing Ushi); Samurai, a Japanese training robot (replacing Robert); Master, who returns from the original game, and an American drag queen named Cherry (replacing Joker), whose voice was altered to sound more feminine in the US release.